wormhole-foundation/wormhole-scaffolding/CONTRIBUTING.md

 branch.
 Repositories each have their own procedures for submitting a PR, so we will outline a simple procedure that you should follow.
-Following this procedure will facilitate its merge to the `main` branch because the code owners will have an easier time understanding the code and document changes, as well as the thought process behind these changes.
+Following this procedure will facilitate its merge to the `main` branch because the code owners will have an easier time understanding the code and documentation changes, as well as the thought process behind these changes.

 **Only code owners can approve and merge a pull request.** Only one approval is required before the code is merged.